tgrospic/object-algebras/README.md

   Func<App<F, a>, App<F, b>> map<a, b>( Func<a, b> f );
 }
 ```
-Having `App` apstraction enables us to overcome some limitations present in very nice functional library for C# [language-ext][lang-ext] by Paul Louth.
-Most importantly, interface definition can be free of specific generic type `a` and `b` which gives very straightforward translation from Haskell.
-To be more precise this implementation follows PureScript control hierarchy which is more granular (e.g. [Functor][purescript-functor], [Bind][purescript-bind]). ​Also defining functions in the carried form was extremely useful and well suited to define e.g. [JSON parser][json-parser].
+Having `App` abstraction enables us to overcome some limitations present in the great functional library for C# [language-ext][lang-ext] by Paul Louth.
+Most importantly, interface definition can be free of specific generic type `a` and `b` which gives a very straightforward translation from Haskell.
+To be more precise, this implementation follows PureScript control hierarchy, which is more granular (e.g. [Functor][purescript-functor], [Bind][purescript-bind]). ​Also defining functions in the curried form is extremely useful and well suited for definitions e.g. [JSON parser][json-parser].

 ## 2. Object algebras

-_Object algebras_ as presented in very inspiring paper (for OO programmer :)) [Extensibility for the Masses][ext-for-masses].
+_Object algebras_ as presented in the very inspiring paper (for OO programmer :)) [Extensibility for the Masses][ext-for-masses].
 It offers a solution to the expression problem with only lightweight language features (although it's not clear to me how to express higher-order effects without represenation for higher-kinded types).

 E.g. the definition of a `State` is expressed as multi-sorted object algebra (family polymorphism).